 Senators are confirming Trump’s nominees to lifetime positions as federal judges — where they can affect our rights and access to health care for generations to come.

-Three Circuit Courts Flipped to Majority GOP-Appointed Judges — and Are Ruling on Key Reproductive Rights Cases
+Circuit Courts Are Flipping Toward GOP-Appointed Majorities — and Are Ruling on Key Reproductive Rights Cases

-Here are just a few cases where these majority-conservative courts have ruled on or may soon rule on.
+Here are just a few cases majority-conservative courts have ruled on, or may rule on soon.
 Warning: This is cause for alarm.
 But keep reading to learn what you can do to protect reproductive rights.

 Tell Your Senators: Reject Trump’s Extreme Judicial Nominees